 The scholarship for qualified employees is a tax-exempt, lump-sum payment of EUR 400.

-If you are applying for a scholarship on the basis of a vocational competence-based qualification, the scholarship is EUR 395.
+The amount of the scholarship according to the competence-based qualification system that expired on 1.1.2018 is EUR 395.
 If the competence-based qualification is your first qualification since basic education (comprehensive school, middle school or folk school), the scholarship is EUR 456.

 In order to receive a scholarship for qualified employees, you must have at least five years of employment history by the date on which you complete the qualification.